 - (a) No Village Center shall be located in the AGSPA. - (b) Properties within the AGSPA shall not be receiving zones for Transfers of Development Rights. - (c) Maximum Residential Density within the AGSPA shall be 3 units per acre. - (d) New development shall connect to a regional public sewer system.
-New development shall not be allowed to use septic tanks for disposal of wastewater.

-- (e) Residential Neighborhoods within the boundaries of the Auburndale Green Swamp Protection Area shall allow single family residential development at a maximum density of up to 3 units per acre, including any fraction thereof, with central water and paved road access. - Single family lots shall not exceed an impervious surface ratio of 50%.
+New development shall not be allowed to use septic tanks for disposal of wastewater. - (e) Residential Neighborhoods within the boundaries of the Auburndale Green Swamp Protection Area shall allow single family residential development at a maximum density of up to 3 units per acre, including any fraction thereof, with central water and paved road access. - Single family lots shall not exceed an impervious surface ratio of 50%.
 If the lots are within a master planned residential community, the overall Impervious Surface Ratio shall be 50%. - 2.
 All residential development shall provide a minimum open space set-aside of no less than 30% of total land area.
-Open space is defined as passive recreation, agriculture or conservation easement.
+Open space is defined as passive recreation, agriculture, or conservation easement.
 Retention/Detention areas and golf courses do not count as open space. - (f) Estate Residential districts within the AGSPA shall follow the development standards found in Article 4.
-The Lakes District Master Planned Community Area established herein. - 1.
+The Lakes District Planning Area. - 1.
 Maximum density shall not exceed 1 unit per acre. - 2.
 Estate Residential may be a TDR sending zone to sites outside the AGSPA. - (g) Parks and Open Space districts within the AGSPA shall follow the development standards found in Article 4.
-The Lakes District Master Planned Community Area established herein. - 1.
+The Lakes District Planning Area. - 1.
 Parks and Open Space may be a TDR sending zone to sites outside the AGSPA. - (h) Conservation Network districts within the AGSPA shall follow the development standards found in Article 4.
-The Lakes District Master Planned Community Area established herein. - 1.
+The Lakes District Planning Area. - 1.
 Lands in the Conservation Network may be a TDR sending zone to sites outside the AGSPA.